reitsmairis/tree_root_model/README.md

 # Tree Root Model

-A model for estimating the necessary root volume of tree roots, now and in the future.
+A model for estimating the necessary root volume for tree roots, now and in the future.

 ## About the Project
 This project is an internship thesis for the Master Computational Science at the University of Amsterdam.
-It was created in the 3D Amsterdam team and the results are included in this 3D environment.
+It was created in the [3D Amsterdam](https://3d.amsterdam.nl/) team and the results are included in this 3D environment.

 The model needs at least some input about the tree, depending on which of the three methods a user wants to use (see Usage).
 The model also needs information about the BGT and AHN at the location of the input trees.
 If this is not known by the user, the model requests them via URL.
 Lastly, the model needs a mesh of Gemiddeld Hoogste Grondwaterstand (GHG, average highest groundwater level) measurements (see Usage).

 The main function in the model outputs NumPy arrays.
-With another script in the model, they can be converted to CityJSON files (TODO iets over cityjson).
-(TODO ook naar binary met de tilebaketool, deze tool denkik uit mn map halen).
+With another script in the model, they can be converted to [CityJSON](https://www.cityjson.org/) files.
+For including the root volume cylinders in 3D Amsterdam, they had to be converted to binary format using the [Tile Bake Tool](https://github.com/Amsterdam/CityDataToBinaryModel) developed by the 3D Amsterdam team.

 ### Built with
 * [Pandas](https://pandas.pydata.org/docs/index.html)